c-pasillas/night2day/README.md

 # night2day
-this is the start of my git project to help colloboration on my dissertaiton code
+this is the start of my git project to help colloboration on my dissertation code

 to do list